javier-fg/mqtt-spb-wrapper/README.md

 Other helper classes:

-- **MqttSpbPayload**
+- **SpbPayload**
   - Class to decode the Sparkplug B binary payloads ( Google protobuf format )
-- **MqttSpbTopic**
+- **SpbTopic**
-  - Class to parse, decode and handle MQTT Sparkplug B topics.
+  - Class to parse, decode and handle MQTT-based Sparkplug B topics.
+- **SpbEntity**
+  - Class to encapsulate all basic Sparkplug B entity ( no MQTT functionality )

-## Examples
+## Library Examples

 The repository includes a folder with some basic examples for the different type of entities, **see the folder /examples** in this repository for more examples.

 ### Basic EoN Device

-The following code shows how to create an EoND entity that transmit some simple data.
+The following code shows how to create a basic Sparkplug B Device Node (  called EoND ) entity that transmit some simple data.

 ```python
 import time